What is a settlement figure?

 Is a settlement figure tax-free?

-Settlement figures are not usually subject to tax, however, any interest payments or additional charges included in the settlement figure may be taxable.
+Settlement figures themselves are not subject to tax., however, any interest payments or administrative fees included in the settlement figure may be taxable.
 This can vary from situation to situation, so it’s worth asking for advice from a tax professional if you’re concerned about tax when paying a settlement figure.

 Can you negotiate a settlement figure?

-Yes, negotiating the settlement figure with your finance provider may be possible in certain scenarios.
+Some finance providers may consider negotiating a settlement figure, particularly in cases of financial hardship or early repayment requests.
+However, not all lenders allow negotiations, and approval depends on the lender’s policies.
 Your ability to negotiate hinges on various factors, including your financial circumstances and payment history, as well as your own confidence in finance negotiation.
 Communicating openly with your provider and being honest about your reasons for negotiation may improve your chances of negotiating your settlement figure to something more desirable for you, particularly if you have a strong history of making your payments on time.

 Do I own the car if I pay the settlement figure?